 Apply variable elimination to all the factors.

-Step 1, like for range computation, requires that the expansion terminate in a finite amount of time.
+Step 1, like for range computation, requires that the expansion of the universe terminate in a finite amount of time.
 Step 2 requires that each element be of a class that can be converted into a set of factors.
 Every built-in class can be converted into a set of factors except for atomic continuous classes with infinite range, although see later in the section on abstractions how to make variable elimination work for continuous classes.
 Also see later in the section on creating a new element class how to specify a way to convert a new class into a set of factors.

 To use variable elimination, you need to specify a set of query elements whose conditional probability you want to compute given the evidence.
 For example,

+import com.cra.figaro.language._

 import com.cra.figaro.algorithm.factored._